djknit/Delux-Bill-Splitter/README.md

   * When entering how to split responsiblity for bill,
     * Allow even splitting of remaining portion at any time.
     * Allow user to set default splitting (evenly or by percent) for entire list.

+## Action Plan
+I am working to develop the basic functions on the front-end only.
+During this process, I will keep in mind that I plan to create a back-end and attempt to organize the data in a way that will make it easy to transfer state between the front and back ends.

+Currently, I am working on the "Enter Bills" page which is where the most important logic necessary for the MVP is contained.

+* [x] Create basic layout of page
+* [x] Create functionality to add and remove participants from the list.
+* [ ] Create functionality to add bill to list
+  * [x] Create form (in modal)
+  * [x] Bill Name section (design and implement with logic including updating state)
+  * [x] Bill Total section
+  * [x] Billers section
+  * [ ] Responsible participants section
+  * [ ] Consider looking for ways to remove repetition in form by creating more components and/or reorganizing components
+  * [ ] isPaid/paidBy section
+* [ ] Create remove bill functionality
+* [ ] Add logic to calculate bills
+* [ ] Design results display

+Once the above steps are complete, I will deploy the front-end and begin work on the back-end.

 ## Project Features
 (Coming soon...)